centiservice/matssocket/matssocket-client-javascript/client/README.md

 * HTML view resides at (`latest`): [https://app.unpkg.com/matssocket/](https://app.unpkg.com/matssocket/), specific version, e.g. [1.0.0-rc1-2025-10-04](https://app.unpkg.com/matssocket@1.0.0-rc1-2025-10-04/)

+The version property can also be dynamic tags like `latest` or `rc`, but only use this in experimentation and development, not in production!
+Using dynamic tags precludes the use of the `integrity` attribute.
 Note that UNPKG's tags-based URLs redirect to the specific tagged version.

 * ESM minified module, `latest`: [https://unpkg.com/matssocket@latest/dist/MatsSocket.esm.min.js](https://unpkg.com/matssocket@latest/dist/MatsSocket.esm.min.js)